-In this tutorial, we'll walk you through the setup of your deep learning environment using Google Cloud Platform (GCP).
-Please follow the steps carefully, and don't hesitate to ask for help once you run into problems.
+In this tutorial, we will walk you through the setup of your deep learning environment using Google Cloud Platform (GCP).
+Please follow the steps carefully, and do not hesitate to ask for help once you run into problems.

-Important note: this setup instruction is part of Assignment 0.
+Important note: this setup is part of Assignment 0.

-Go to Google Cloud Console (https://cloud.google.com/) and sign in with your LionMail account (yourUNI@columbia.edu).
+Go to Google Cloud Console (https://cloud.google.com/) and sign in with your LionMail account (yourUNI@columbia.edu)..
+If you sign up with some other account, you will not be able to use google coupons provided by instructors.

-As a new user, you can get $300 credits for free by clicking 'Get started for free'.
+If you are a new user of Google cloud, you can get $300 credits for free by clicking 'Get started for free'.
 You can explore the GCP for a while with the free credits as you like.
+After the add/drop period, students will get educational coupons from instructors to cover course-related google cloud expenses.

-Redeem your educational coupon.
-NEW COUPON RULE TBA Using GPU charges approximately $1/hour.
-So please manage your resources wisely.
-A good way to do this is to create your local deep learning environment, debug your code there, and finally run it on Google Cloud.
+Redeem your educational google cloud coupons (Google cloud coupon distribution method TBD).
+Using GPU charges are approximately $1/hour - so please manage your computational resources wisely.
+A good way to do this is to create a deep learning environment on your local computer and debug your code there, and only finally run it in the Google Cloud when more powerful computational resources are needed.
+Note that some assignments can be executed even on non-GPU personal computers.

 If you have received the coupon code, go to https://console.cloud.google.com/education, select your LionMail account on the top right , and redeem the coupon.